prisma/specs/schema/Readme.md

 Only functionality that actually requires the environment variable to be set will fail if it is missing.
 E.g. `generate` will **not** require the environment variable:

-> ⚠ This is not implemented yet.
-See [tracking issue](https://github.com/prisma/prisma2/issues/800)

 ```sh
 $ prisma generate
 ```